Aryum/Libft/README.md

 # Libft
-First library created at the 42 course, where we are supposed to replicate various functions already present in some C libraries and other that might help in future projects.
+First library created at the 42 course, where we are supposed to replicate various functions already present in some C libraries and others that might help in future projects.
 A project meant to teach us about rigor and to check for edge cases

 ## Functions
 - **Characters**